MicrosoftDocs/learn/learn-pr/azure/manage-data-assets-in-microsoft-purview-data-catalog/includes/1-introduction.md

 ## Scenario

 The Fabrikam Corp shoe company has expanded rapidly over the last year, going from a handful of employees and a single data lake, to a multi-regional business with data across several platforms.
-They've created a Microsoft Purivew proof of concept where they've scanned one of their data sources, and they need to know how to use the data catalog to see what kind of information Microsoft Purview has discovered and how they can customize and use this information.
+They've created a Microsoft Purview proof of concept where they've scanned one of their data sources, and they need to know how to use the data catalog to see what kind of information Microsoft Purview has discovered and how they can customize, organize, and use this information.

 ## What will we be doing?

-In this module we'll be exploring the Microsoft Purview Data Catalog and using it's main features:
+In this module we'll be exploring the Microsoft Purview Data Catalog and using its main features:

 - Search and browse data assets
 - Manage data assets